-Assignment
+3. Assignment

-This Agreement is not assignable by the Recipient, either in whole or in part, without the consent of CDFA Agreement Manager or designee in the form of a formal written amendment.
+This Agreement is not assignable by the Recipient, either in whole or in part, without the prior consent of the CDFA Agreement Manager or designee in the form of a formal written amendment.

-3. Governing Law
+4. Governing Law

 This Agreement is governed by and will be interpreted in accordance with all applicable State and Federal laws.